Personal Health Information Protection Act (PHIPA)

 PHIPA contains requirements that apply to a specific type of electronic service provider, referred to as a health information network provider.
 A health information network provider is a person or organization who provides services to two or more custodians, to enable the custodians to use electronic means to disclose personal health information to one another.

-London Health Sciences Centre (LHSC) and St. Joseph’s Health Care London (St. Joseph’s) share the responsibility of health information network provider for SWODIN; Picture Archive System (PACS) and Emergency Neuro Image Transfer System (ENITS).
+London Health Sciences Centre (LHSC) and St. Joseph’s Health Care London (St. Joseph’s) share the responsibility of health information network provider for SWODIN; Picture Archive and Communication System (PACS) and Emergency Neuro Image Transfer System (ENITS).
 LHSC and St. Joseph’s also function as health information custodians in all 3 systems.

 *Adapted from ‘Frequently Asked Questions: Personal Health Information Protection Act’ 2015.
 Published by the Office of the Information and Privacy Commissioner of Ontario.